 - "4G" connectivity for cellular devices

-If your school or center is considering a significant quantity of desknote purchases, ISC strongly recommends a consultation to weigh the pros and cons in today's rapidly changing environment (contact Ted Moskalenko in ISC, firstname.lastname@example.org).
+If your School or Center is considering a significant quantity of desknote purchases, ISC strongly recommends a consultation to weigh the pros and cons in today's rapidly changing environment (contact Matthew Sullivan in ISC, firstname.lastname@example.org).

-Google's latest version of Android (4.4), code name Kit Kat, was silently announced on October 31, 2014 on the Android Developer Blog.
-Kit Kat, along with Android (4.1.x-4.3.x), code name Jelly Bean, comes pre-loaded on many manufacturer flagship devices.
+Google's latest version of Android (5.0), code name Lollipop, was announced on October 15, 2014 on the Android Developer Blog.
 ISC recommends purchasing devices that come with the latest version of Android, as it offers significant speed and UX improvements.